maunm/docker-compose-laravel/readme.md

 - A demo API.
 - It has configured Oauth 2 authentication with passport.
 - Integration with social login using Socialite.
+- Integration with Voyager to manage the Admin site pages.

+## Admin login.

+- admin@admin.com/password

+## API
+- Use 'password' grant_type to get access token.
+- Use authentication bearer to access the API data.